International Prospects

 NCAA hockey offers student-athletes the chance to play high-level hockey and at the same time pursue higher education – an opportunity that in many ways is only available in the United States.

 That’s a big reason that NCAA hockey is more popular among international players than ever before.
-Approximately 30% of all NCAA Division I men’s players are Canadian, while more than 100 – a record number – came from Europe in 2018-19.
+Approximately 30% of all NCAA Division I men’s players are Canadian, while 165 players – a record number – came from outside North America in 2024-25.
 Similarly, 32% of NCAA Division I women’s players are Canadian, and the number of Europeans steadily increases annually, doubling since 2010.

 NCAA Recruiting | NCAA Eligibility